jnozzi/cocoadev.com/SiteContent/General/NSSplitViewDrag.markdown

 it gets called after the splitview is resized, and it allows you to manually resize your subVeiws at the appropriate time.

-this is all you should need to manually setup a subView, but splitview Is also very flexible through the delegate methods, I suggest looking up [[NSSplitView]] in the documentation, where all of the delegate methods and Notifications are described in detail.
+this is all you should need to manually setup a subView, but splitview Is also very flexible through the delegate methods, I suggest looking up General/NSSplitView in the documentation, where all of the delegate methods and Notifications are described in detail.